Kernel-based Joint Independence Tests for Multivariate Stationary and Non-stationary Time Series: Introduction

-To the best of our knowledge, dHSIC has not yet been extended to random processes.
-The pairwise HSIC has been extended to deal with \emph{stationary }random processes under two different test resampling strategies: shifting within time-series~\autocite{chwialkowski2014kernel}, and the Wild Bootstrap method~\autocite{chwialkowski2014wild}.
-However, the assumption of stationarity, by which the statistical properties (e.g., mean, variance, autocorrelation) of the time-series are assumed not to change over time, is severely restrictive in many real-world scenarios, as non-stationary processes are prevalent in many areas, e.g., stock prices under regime changes or weather data affected by seasonality or long-term trends.
+To the best of our knowledge, dHSIC has not yet been extended to time series data.
+The pairwise HSIC has been extended to deal with \emph{stationary} random processes under two different test resampling strategies: shifting within time series~\cite{chwialkowski2014kernel}, and the Wild Bootstrap method~\cite{chwialkowski2014wild}.
+However, the assumption of stationarity, by which the statistical properties (e.g., mean, variance, autocorrelation) of the time series are assumed not to change over time, is severely restrictive in many real-world scenarios, as non-stationary processes are prevalent in many areas, e.g., stock prices under regime changes or weather data affected by seasonality or long-term trends.
 Hence there is a need for independence tests that apply to both stationary and non-stationary processes.
-Recently, pairwise HSIC has been extended to non-stationary random processes by using random permutations over independent realisations of each time-series, when available~\autocite{laumann2020non}.
+Recently, pairwise HSIC has been extended to non-stationary random processes by using random permutations over independent realisations of each time series, when available~\cite{laumann2021kernel}.

-In this paper, we show how dHSIC can be applied to reject joint independence in the case of both stationary and nonstationary multivariate random processes.
-We introduce statistical tests that rely on two different resampling methods to generate appropriate null distributions: one for single-realisation time-series, which is only applicable to stationary random processes, and another for multiple realisation time-series, which is applicable to both stationary and non-stationary random processes.
-We show numerically that the proposed dHSIC tests on dHSIC identify robustly and efficiently the lack of joint independence in synthetic examples with known ground truths.
-We further show how recursive testing from pairwise to $d$-order joint independence can reveal higher-order dependencies in real-world socio-economic time-series that cannot be explained by lower order factorisations.
+In this paper, we show how dHSIC can be applied to reject joint independence in the case of both stationary and non-stationary multivariate random processes.
+Following recent work~\cite{laumann2021kernel}, we adapt dHSIC so that it can be applied to stationary and non-stationary time-series data when multiple realisations are present.
+Additionally we develop a new bootstrap method inspired by Ref.~\cite{chwialkowski2014kernel}, which uses `shifting' to deal with stationary time-series data when only one realisation is available.
+Using these methodological advances, we then introduce statistical tests that rely on these two different resampling methods to generate appropriate null distributions: one for single-realisation time series, which is only applicable to stationary random processes, and another for multiple realisation time series, which is applicable to both stationary and non-stationary random processes.
+We show numerically that the proposed statistical tests based on dHSIC identify robustly and efficiently the lack of joint independence in synthetic examples with known ground truths.
+We further show how recursive testing from pairwise to $d$-order joint independence can reveal emergent higher-order dependencies in real-world socio-economic time series that cannot be explained by lower order factorisations.